akinhwan/bens-blog-boilerplate/content/blog/hackathons.md

 ## Preparation

-- Get plenty of sleep (8 hours) leading up to the event.
-Normally these hackathons are on weekends, so try to catch some solid z's Thursday and Friday night at the very least.
-- On the topic of sleep, do you want to go without sleep during the event?
-Will the venue allow you to crash on the floor or sofa with a sleeping bag?
-Or will you stay at a friend's place or AirBnb?
-Decide ahead of time and make arrangements appropriately.
+- Will you be working solo?
+Is that allowed?
+Is there a minimum or maximum number of team members allowed?
+On this note, check other rules to make sure you are eligible.
+Some hackathons are for students only, others are corporate hackathons meant for employees of the company.
 - Read the entire description of the hackathon on their event page, then read it again.
 There should be an agenda, look it over and visualize yourself going through those events.
 Get familiar with the directions, decide if you're going to take public transport.
 If you're driving, do you know where you're going to park?
-If it's remote, will you have stable internet connection and a channel of communication with your team (Slack, Discord, Telegram, etc.)?
+If it's remote, will you have stable internet connection and a channel of communication with your team ([Slack](https://slack.com/), [Discord](https://discord.com/), [Telegram](https://telegram.org/), etc.)?
-- All of the above have nothing to do with hacking, but have everything to do with your mindset leading into the event.
-You don't want to be lost, late, or uninformed before you've even begun.

 - Did you pack a laptop charger?
 A secondary monitor (if you like using one)?
 How about a mouse?
 Earplugs or headphones?
 Refillable water bottle?
 Take santa's well-worn advice - make a list, then check it twice.
-- Will you be working solo?
-Is that allowed?
-Is there a minimum or maximum number of team members allowed?
-On this note, check other rules to make sure you are eligible.
-Some hackathons are for students only, others are corporate hackathons meant for employees of the company.
 - Generally hackathons don't allow any code or design to be begun before the official start time.
 However, this doesn't mean you can't research the prompts or general topics of interest.
 You can even start preparing and sharpening your tools.
 Prepare for a distraction free browser experience and block social media sites.
 Download any frameworks, packages, or software you will be needing (but don't go overboard because you may not end up using all this).
+- Get plenty of sleep (8 hours) leading up to the event.
+Normally these hackathons are on weekends, so try to catch some solid z's Thursday and Friday night at the very least.
+On the topic of sleep, do you want to go without sleep during the event?
+Will the venue allow you to crash on the floor or sofa with a sleeping bag?
+Or will you stay at a friend's place or [AirBnb](https://www.airbnb.com/)?
+Decide ahead of time and make arrangements appropriately.
+- Some of these things seemingly have nothing to do with hacking, but have everything to do with your mindset leading into the event.
+You don't want to be lost, late, or uninformed before you've even begun.

 ## Early phase